metrorailings/OwlBlog/content/posts/week-8-supercontest-picks.md

 ***

 **Cleveland covers if**
-Cleveland dominates the time of possession against an \~Oakland\~ Las Vegas defense that can't rush the passer or stop dominant rushers from motoring down the field.
+the Browns dominates the time of possession against an \~Oakland\~ Las Vegas defense that can't rush the passer or stop dominant rushers from motoring down the field.

 **Las Vegas covers if**
-Josh Jacobs and Derek Carr can control the ball and keep Cleveland's offense sidelined for more than 30 minutes.
+Josh Jacobs and Derek Carr can control the ball longer than their counterparts in Cleveland.

 ***